redhat-developer-demos/rps-game/roshambo-ui/README.md

 ### Local Development for iOS Devices

-iOS disables access to the camera and accelerometer APIs when a site is not served via HTTPS.
+iOS disables camera and accelerometer API access when a site is not served over HTTPS.

 To serve the application in development mode with SSL/HTTPS enabled, use this
 command: